 - For a complete picture of how to use Loop Grids, check out our series of Loop Grid articles:

-- What is the Loop Grid?
+- What is the loop grid? (with video)

 - How do I build a loop grid?